 Our new proprietary design with the ramps mounted OUTSIDE the circumference allows the coins to roll on the ENTIRE surface of the funnel without having to be launched on a path so they miss the ramp on the opposite side like all the older models.
 It is like getting a much larger Well in the same amount of floor space as the older models.

-To help illustrate the significant benefits of this new innovation, notice the "effective diameter" and coin-rolling time of an old 5' diameter Well in this video.
+To help illustrate the significant benefits of this new innovation, notice the "effective diameter" of an old 5' diameter Well in this video where the launch ramps were mounted ON THE SURFACE of the funnel, thereby reducing the spinning surface to about 3 feet.

-Now compare that with our new 3' Well in the next video.
-You will notice in the old 5' model that the ramps are mounted "inside" the funnel and the effective rolling surface is no larger than the new 3' model which is less than half the overall size and cost...both very important factors.
-You will notice on the new 3' model that the coins use the entire surface with the first revolutions all the way around the perimeter.
+Now compare that with our new 3-Footer Well in the next video with the launch ramps OUTSIDE the perimeter so the entire funnel surface is used for spinning.
+Now you get the same coin-spinning show with a 3-Footer which is less than half the overall foot-print size and cost...both very important factors.
 The coins actually roll longer in the new 3' than in the old 5'.
 Said another way, the new patented design of the Three-Footers puts on the same coin-spinning show of the old Five-Footers, at a much lower cost and floor space.

 Of course, our Seven-Footer is even more spectacular and includes EIGHT COIN LAUNCH RAMPS mounted outside the funnel!
 So 8 people can play at a time which attracts a lot more money, and the coins use the entire funnel surface for a lot bigger show with more revolutions.
 All this, and the footprint is no larger than the old model five-footers.